gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Mouse Chords

-This section requires an external trackball, as the directional mouse keys take too much time and are too imprecise.
-I’m using the Ploopy Nano Trackball.
+_This section requires an external trackball, as the directional mouse keys take too much time and are too imprecise.
+I’m using the [Ploopy Nano Trackball](https://ploopy.co/nano-trackball/)_.